artnak/artur.zek/content/projects/works.md

 {{ spacer }}

-Perfect

-Having all the required or desirable elements, qualities, or characteristics; as good as it is possible to be.

-{{ spacer }}

 {{> img src="perfect-balance2.jpg" size="small" }}

 {{ spacer }}

-Balance

-An even distribution of weight enabling someone or something to remain upright and steady.
+Perfect balance is having all the required or desirable elements, qualities, or characteristics; as good as it is possible to be and an even distribution of weight enabling someone or something to remain upright and steady.

 {{ spacer }}